 HR aims to put out the best possible worth on salaries or wages while being just and competitive at the same time.
 As for the employees, a higher salary means higher standards of living and higher chances of staying with the company.

 As an employer, you hold most of the cards.
 Conclusively, you, as the employer can choose to decide the salary of employees.
-However, if you care to value and respect the inputs of your employees, it’s worthy to listen to their salary needs.
+However, if you care to value and respect the inputs of your employees, it’s worthy to listen to staff's salary needs.
 Being open to discussion and negotiation on salary while being firm on what you can and can’t offer can also help you to attract top talent.

 Pay raises can increase the motivation of your employees and will make them feel recognized and appreciated for the time and effort which they are putting in for the company.
 It is a way of employee appreciation and this will make them stay with the company for longer.